-- 1. Use 12-point Times New Roman font for all papers.
+- 1. Use an APA 7 approved font (12-point Times New Roman, 11-point Calibri, 11-point Arial, or 10-point Lucida Sans Unicode, 11-point Georgia, or 10-point Computer Modern for all papers, and 12-point Times New Roman for the Thesis Capstone Project.
 Do not use bold type except on Title Pages and as indicated on page 7 in Section II.
 Headings.
 Print on only one side of each page. - 2.
-In a paper, every page is numbered in the top, right-hand corner, 0.5 inches from the top edge and 1 inch from the right edge of the page. - 3.
-In a paper for a course, the References section of a paper does not count toward fulfillment of the page requirements for an assignment. - 4.
+In a paper, every page is numbered in the top, right-hand corner, 0.5 inches from the top edge and 1 inch from the right edge of the page.
+In the thesis, every page is numbered except the title page.
+Front matter is numbered using Roman numerals. - 3.
+The References section of a paper does not count toward fulfillment of the page requirements for an assignment. - 4.
 Double-space the entire paper except for footnotes and captions below pictures.
 Paragraphs in a double-spaced paper are not separated by an extra space. - 5.
-Check for and repair widows and orphans, any p. (for page number) separated from its numbers on the next line, and headings appearing at the bottom of a page (see Pacifica/APA Style Guidelines I, Layout and Format, J & K, p.
+Check for and repair widows and orphans, any p. (for page number) separated from its numbers on the next line, and headings appearing at the bottom of a page (see Pacifica/APA Style Guidelines I, Layout and Format, F & G, p.
 7).